 Highlighting the importance of trees during the pandemic

-It is totally understandable if you want to put environmental campaigning on the backburner to focus on your own wellbeing and that of friends, families and the community during the Covid-19 crisis.
+It is totally understandable if you want to put environmental campaigning on the backburner to focus on your own wellbeing and that of friends, families and the community at this time.

 For those of you who would like to continue campaigning for more trees, here are just a few ideas of things you can do during lockdown:

-Share photos of trees that are helping your wellbeing.
-For example, Manchester FOE recently ran a “Photogratree competition ” for people to take photos of special trees in the local area.
+- Share photos of trees that are helping your wellbeing.
+For example, Manchester Friends of the Earth recently ran a “Photogratree competition ” for people to take photos of special trees in the local area.
 The Guardian also run a weekly Tree of the Week feature.
 Get in touch with email@example.com for more information on submitting an entry to this.

-And in the meantime, you can always keep in touch at firstname.lastname@example.org or in our campaign Facebook group .
+In the meantime, you can always keep in touch at firstname.lastname@example.org or in our campaign Facebook group .